 In the NEM, financial settlements relating to energy used by customers with interval meters are based on the metered half hourly consumption of each of those customers.
-Settlements for customers with accumulation meters are based on the overall average time-profile of consumption for all customers with such metering-the "net system load profile" (NSLP).
-In jurisdictions where small customers usually have accumulation meters, such as South Australia, the avoided cost for the retailer of embedded generation will be a weighted average of spot electricity prices, with the weights given by the NSLP.
+Settlements for customers with accumulation meters are based on the overall average time-profile of consumption for all customers with such metering - the 'net system load profile' (NSLP).
+In jurisdictions where small customers usually have accumulation meters (such as South Australia), the avoided cost for the retailer of embedded generation will be a weighted average of electricity spot prices, with the weights given by the NSLP.
 In Victoria, where most small customers have smart meters, the avoided cost for the retailer of embedded generation (value of electricity exported) is:

-&lt;sup>15 For example, the Renewable Energy Target scheme (RET) and various state-based schemes.
+&lt;sup>19 For example, the Renewable Energy Target scheme (RET) and various state-based schemes.

-&lt;sup>16 NSLP = Total electricity traded - estimated line losses - controlled load (eg, off-peak hot water) -interval metered load.
+&lt;sup>20 The NSLP is defined for each half-hourly period as: NSLP = Total electricity traded - estimated line losses - controlled load (e.g. off-peak hot water) - interval metered load.
+The result is the aggregate consumption of all network customers with accumulation meters plus public lighting use.

-- the wholesale spot price in each half-hour multiplied by the quantities of embedded generation exports of that retailer's customers in each corresponding half-hour period.
+&lt;sup>21 The Victorian smart meter rollout is expected to be substantially completed by 31 December 2013.
+Data presented in a recent study suggests that by mid-2012, interval meters (including smart meters) had been installed for approximately one-quarter of customers in NSW, the wholesale spot price in each half-hour multiplied by the quantities of embedded generation exports of that retailer's customers in each corresponding half-hour period.

 In the Victorian context, the appropriate weights for averaging electricity spot market prices are given by the aggregate profile of small embedded generator electricity exports.
 The implications of the settlement process in Victoria is that each retailer pays for electricity consumed by its customers in each half-hour on the basis of the spot market price for that period, which represents the marginal cost of power generation in each half-hourly period.
 In the Victorian market, there is no distinction between the avoided energy cost to the retailer and the system-wide benefit, as is the case in other jurisdictions.
-For example, in South Australia, virtually all settlements for small customers are based on the NSLP, which is an average consumption profile, and each retailer pays the same price per kWh no matter when its customers consume electricity during the day.
-In this situation there is a clear divergence between the avoided energy cost to the retailer and the system-wide benefit of a kWh embedded generation in a specific period.
+For example, in South Australia virtually all settlements for small customers are based on the NSLP, which is an average consumption profile, and each retailer pays the same price per kWh no matter when its customers consume electricity during the day.
+In this situation there is a clear divergence between the avoided energy cost to the retailer and the system-wide benefit of a kWh of embedded generation in a specific period.